-The selection of the two solos is of paramount importance and it is recommended that teachers and students consider their choices carefully to enable students to demonstrate their skills in all criteria.
-Although interpretation of styles can be broad, in order to ensure that their students are not disadvantaged teachers should give special consideration to addressing any criteria that are not overtly inherent in the selected style; for example, falling in ballet or tap and locomotion in some genres of jazz.
+The selection of the two solos is very important and it is recommended that students consider their choices carefully to enable them to demonstrate a range of skills in all criteria.
+Although interpretation of styles can be broad, in order to ensure that their students are not disadvantaged, teachers should give special consideration to addressing any criteria that are not overtly inherent in the selected style; for example, falling in ballet or tap and locomotion in some genres of jazz.